just-containers/s6-overlay/README.md

 This way is still supported.
-However, there is now a more generic and efficient way to do it: writing your oneshot initialization and finalization tasks as s6-rc services, by adding service definition directories in `/etc/s6-overlay/s6-rc.d` and making them part of the `user` bundle.
+However, there is now a more generic and efficient way to do it: writing your oneshot initialization and finalization tasks as s6-rc services, by adding service definition directories in `/etc/s6-overlay/s6-rc.d`, making them part of the `user` bundle (so they are actually started when the container boots), and making them depend on the `base` bundle (so they are only started after `base`).

 All the information on s6-rc can be found [here](https://skarnet.org/software/s6-rc/).

 When the container is started, the operations are performed in this order: